waternumbers/dynatop_training/sorting_litedown/02_prerequisite.markdown

 #### A suitable text editor for altering the R scripts.

-While it is possible to complete the course using the built in R GUI's for Windows and Mac it is recommended to install an editor with syntax highlighting.
+While it is possible to complete the course using the built in R GUI’s for Windows and Mac it is recommended to install an editor with syntax highlighting.
 Popular choices include the [Rstudio IDE](https://www.rstudio.com/products/rstudio/download/#download), VSCode